EphemeralNatis/EphemeralNatis/README.md

 <sub>You will likely know if I don't like you as I make things very clear.If I happen to unfriend you it is likely one of those reasons above or I happen to not vibe with you / we didn't talk much &/or I Don't remember you.</sub>

+<sub> Feel free to take inspiration off my ponies just as long as it isn't outright copying.</sub>

 <br clear="left"/>